minhduccse/super-h-lab-kobuki-slam/README.md

 ```
 As for rtabmap, the mapping process is considered complete if a loop closure is found (= the robot trajectory is roundly enclosed).

 Want to see the mapping process?
-You can use `rviz` and add a few necessary topics by running this on your client PC:
+You can use `rviz` and add a few necessary topics by running this **on your PC**:
 ```
 rosrun rviz rviz
 ```
-(Experimental) To make the robot automatedly discover the surrounding environment and do mapping, we can use the `explore_lite`:
+(Experimental) To make the robot automatedly discover the surrounding environment and do mapping, we can use the `explore_lite` **on Khadas**:
 ```
 roscd explore_lite/launch

 roslaunch explore.launch
 ```
 The map database file is store at `~/.ros/rtabmap.db`.
 You may want to delete this file before a new mapping session.
-To view the recorded stuffs, use this tool:
+To view the recorded stuffs, use this tool **on your PC**:
 ```
 rtabmap-databaseViewer ~/.ros/rtabmap.db
 ```
 ### 2.3.
-SLAM with RTAB-Map: Localization
+SLAM with RTAB-Map: Localization\
+**Remark: Steps in this Section 2.3 are to be executed on Khadas.
+You are recommended to use SSH.**

 After mapping is done, we can utilize it to autonomously navigate our robot.
 In the `rtabmap_2_camp.launch`, change this to `true`:
 ```
 <arg name="localization"    default="true"/>